 10. Data Backups

-We’d like to believe that we’re positive people, but there’s something to be said about planning for a negative scenario.
+There’s something to be said about planning for a negative scenario.
 After all, no one considers a person who purchases a first aid kit is a pessimist do they?
 Imagine, a break-in at your restaurant.
-The thieves steal your POS terminals.
+The thieves steal your POS terminals and office equipment.
 All of your historical data is gone – or is it?
-The Datastore performs cloud-based off-site data POS back ups which make disaster recovery easier.
+The Datastore performs cloud-based off-site data POS back-ups which make disaster recovery easier.
 By backing up your point of sale software, you can be up and running again in no time!